ioccc-src/winner/next/guidelines.md

 areas really does help.

-**`|`**   You are better off explaining what your submission does in your `remarks.md` file section rather than leaving it obscure for the judges as we might miss something and/or be too tired to notice.
+**`|`**   You are better off explaining what your submission does in your `remarks.md` file section rather than leaving it obscure for the [judges](../judges.html) as we might miss something and/or be too tired to notice.

 **`|`**   Please avoid this specific individual _guideline_, if it at all possible.

 **`|`**   We freely admit that interesting, creative or humorous comments in your `remarks.md` file help your chances of winning.
-If you had to read so many twisted entries, you too would enjoy a good laugh or two.
+If you had to read so many twisted submissions, you too would enjoy a good laugh or two.
 We think the readers of the contest winners do as well.
-We do read the your `remarks.md` content during the judging process, so it is worth your while to write remarkable `remarks.md` file.
+We do read your `remarks.md` content during the judging process, so it is worth your while to write remarkable `remarks.md` file.

 We **DISLIKE** C code with trailing control-M's (`\r` or `\015`) that results